equetzal/huronOS-build-tools/docs/usage/root-access.md

-## Accessing the root use in huronOS
+# Accessing the root user

 **-> Default `root` password is `toor`**